-On the Simon Bolivar, he returned to the United States, at San Francisco, on October 21, 1945, and was taken to Letterman General Hospital for further treatment.
+On the Simon Bolivar, he returned to the United States, in San Francisco, on October 21, 1945, and was taken to Letterman General Hospital for further treatment.
 When he returned home, he married Dorothy Powers and became the father of three sons, but their marriage did not last.
 Walter remained in the military and transferred to the U.S. Air Force, on January 26, 1946, and served on bases in Spain and the United States, and the Philippines for two years.
 After twenty years in the military, he retired at Minot Air Force Base in North Dakota.

 Walter married, Yvonne McKinnon, and they resided in North Dakota for several years before moving to Eastland, Texas.
 Yvonne passed away in 1976 and he married Ida Lou Putnam, who also passed away.
 He next married Lavern Savage in 1999.